robbchar/corefx/Contributing.md

 diverges from the general guidelines.

 ### Licensing
-* **DO NOT** sumbit PRs that alter licensing related files or headers.
+* **DO NOT** submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and let us take care of it.